joseph-x-li/joseph-x-li.github.io/myblog/content/books/2025-02-18_fairprice/index.md

       caption='[PAP Anti-profiteering float in 1972 parade](https://www.nas.gov.sg/archivesonline/photographs/record-details/dd468526-1161-11e3-83d5-0050568939ad)
                 "打倒奸商 稳定物价 DOWN WITH PROFITEERING"'
    ) }}
    - PAP MP Phey Yew Kok launches two other cooperative grocery stores under SILO union and PIEU union.
-He is charged with misappropriation of funds and fleeds the country, leaving these two stores leaderless.
+He is charged with misappropriation of funds and flees the country, leaving these two stores leaderless.
    - SILO and PIEU merge in 1981 to form SEC.
    - SEC merges into NTUC Welcome in 1983 to form NTUC FairPrice.